 Legal protection for copyrighted works in Malaysia is governed by the Copyright Act 1987.
 It is enforced by the Ministry of Domestic Trade and Consumer Affairs.
 Arrests, with or without warrant, may be made due to the violation of the Copyright Act.

-In Malaysia, there is no formal requirement for a certain work to be registered in order for a copyright to be claimed or recognised.
+In Malaysia, there is no formal requirement for a certain work to register in order for a copyright to claim or recognise.
 A copyright owner may, however, voluntarily register the work in question.

 There are some requirements to apply for copyright, as listed below: